dyagon/fastapi-book/README.md

 - Declarative base and models
 - Alembic for init and migration
 - sqlacodegen, generate models from existing db
+- redis usage
+    - as cache
+    - as distributed lock
+    - as message broker ( pub/sub )

 Alembic init